coders-school/templates/module1/01-template-functions.md

 ```
 <!-- .element: class="fragment fade-in" -->

-The output type is the same as first argument type, because it was defined in template function above as `TypeA`.
+The output type is the same as the first argument type because it was defined in the template function above as `TypeA`.
 <!-- .element: class="fragment fade-in" -->

 ___

-Generally you can freely use template types inside functions, for example you can create new variables of provided types:
+Generally, you can freely use template types inside functions, for example, you can create new variables of provided types:

 ```c++
 #include <typeinfo>